How it works

 • Timeline of changes

-Kekkai never performs man-in-the-middle attacks.
+Baselyt never performs man-in-the-middle attacks on encrypted traffic.
 We only see metadata like destination IPs and request frequency, never decrypted content.

 No message content, no browsing history, no keystrokes.
-Just behavioral patterns and network metadata.
+Only behavioral patterns and network metadata.

-All baselines and incident logs stored on your device.
-Optional cloud backup requires explicit consent.
+All baselines and incident logs are stored on your device.
+Optional cloud backup (planned) would require your explicit consent.

-We cannot kill apps or read their memory.
-VPN containment blocks network but apps remain running.
+Baselyt cannot kill apps or read their memory.
+VPN containment blocks network access, but apps remain running.
 No root required.

-Kekkai uses Android's VpnService API to create a local VPN tunnel.
-All network traffic routes through this VPN, allowing per-app filtering without root access.
+Baselyt uses Android's VpnService API to create a local VPN tunnel.
+All network traffic routes through this tunnel, allowing per-app filtering without root access.

 The VPN runs entirely on-device.
-No remote servers involved.
-We can block specific apps while allowing others through, and we maintain a kill switch to prevent leaks if the VPN service crashes.
+No remote servers.
+Per-app blocking, persistent notification showing protection status, and a kill switch to prevent leaks if the service stops.

 Baselines are built using a sliding window approach.
-We track metrics over 7, 14, and 30-day periods, calculating means, standard deviations, and percentiles.
+Metrics are tracked over 7, 14, and 30-day periods, calculating means, standard deviations, and percentiles.

 New app installations start with a learning period where no enforcement happens.
-After sufficient data is collected, we begin comparing against the baseline.
+After sufficient data, comparison against the baseline begins.

 All data is stored in an encrypted SQLite database on your device.
 The encryption key is derived from Android's keystore system.